Rock Island selling off hundreds of city-owned lots, some for as low as $1

 In Perryman's case, Brainard said her father's house is next to the empty lot and the family will now be able to expand their property line.

-Mayor Mike Thoms said the city is typically not in the business of owning property, so the program was developed to help individuals purchase property in Rock Island at a drastically reduced price.
+Mayor Mike Thoms said the city typically was not in the business of owning property, so the program was developed to help individuals purchase property in Rock Island at a drastically reduced price.

 "This benefits the city by divesting itself of property that it no longer would have to maintain and saves the city money," Thoms said.
 "It, hopefully, helps individuals purchase a piece of property to build a home on or expand their current property at a very reasonable cost while increasing revenue for the city through property taxes."